VincyJovitha01/FindMaximum/README.md

 i)	# To find the maximum of marks using the list method sort.
 ```
+#Program to mark the maximum of marks using the list method sort.
+#Developed by : Vincy Jovitha V
+#Register no : 212223230242

 def max_marks(marks):
     marks.sort()
     large=marks[-1]
     return large

 ```

 ii)	# To find the maximum marks using the list method max().
 ```
+#Program to find the maximum marks using the list method max().
+#Developed by : Vincy Jovitha V
+#Register no : 212223230242

 def max_marks(marks):
     max_marks=max(marks)
     return max_marks